-The Mechanical Engineering Technology program at Ferris leads to an associate in applied science degree.
+The Mechanical Engineering Technology program at Ferris leads to a bachelor of science degree.
 Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
 Students must complete all general education requirements as outlined on the General Education website.

 Ferris State University

 915 Campus Drive, Swan 405

 The College of Engineering Technology Mechanical Engineering Technology BS program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC-ABET)